Collections Development Policy

-Acquisitions for the Primary Collection, agreed first at a monthly Curatorial Meeting chaired by the Director, are subject to the formal approval of the Trustees which meets four times a year.
+Acquisitions for the Primary Collection, agreed first at a monthly (currently quarterly) Acquisitions Group chaired by the Chief Curator, are subject to review by the Curatorial Committee and the formal approval of the Trustees who meets four times a year.
 Trustees have the right of veto on the acquisition of Primary Collection works.

-Acquisitions for the Reference Collection are delegated to the Director and are formally approved by the monthly Curatorial Meeting.
+Acquisitions for the Reference Collection are delegated by the Chief Curator to the Acquisitions Group and are formally approved by the monthly (currently quarterly) meeting.

 Each offer, whether for the Primary or Reference Collection, is considered on a case by case basis, taking into account eligibility and suitability for the Collection, quality, authenticity, historic importance, value to the Gallery and current resources.
 Any recommendations for the long-term care of a potential item shall be considered.

 The principle for the inclusion of a portrait in the Collection is that a person represented should have made, or be making, a substantial contribution to British history or culture.
 The subject of a portrait acquired for the Collection must either be important in his or her field, be a person whose achievements, influence and reputation set him or her apart as an individual of public interest, or illuminate British history and culture in a significant way.
 The Gallery places particular importance on attempting to ensure that, within these essential criteria, the selection of sitters takes account of social and cultural diversity and that a broad range of fields of endeavours are considered.